What is an escape room?

 There’s a base fee for every personalized escape room game.
 Beyond that, the price changes based on the length of the game, the number of players, the distance the venue is from where we’re located, etc.

 Our average price is $150.
-Contact me for all the details.
+Contact us for all the details.

 How Soon Can I Play?

 Digital and printable games are available anytime you are!
-If you’re looking for an in-person game, we need about a week to plan and build it.
+If you’re looking for an in-person game, we need about a week (sometimes less, depending on complexity) to plan and build it.
 The sooner you let us know, the quicker we can reserve your date.